poojasundar15/Play-Slick-CRUD-Operation-Scala/README.md

-# Play Framework with slick -  CRUD Operations in SCALA!
+# CRUD Operations in SCALA Using "PLAY FRAMEWORK" with "Slick" database Connectiv

 This is a Simple project of Crud operations in Scala using **Play framework** with **Slick** database **MySql**.